 If you love peppermint slice, you have to try this Vegan No Bake Chocolate Mint Slice.
 It starts with a gluten-free and grain-free chocolate biscuit base, followed by a creamy mint filling and dark chocolate topping.
 It’s super easy to make with just a NutriBullet blender.
 Plus I use a secret natural ingredient to get the beautiful green color for the mint filling.

 A lot of no bake slice recipes require a high powered food processor to blend the ingredients.
 Not this one.
 I sold my heavy duty food processor a while ago when I moved house, so I’ve just been getting by with my NutriBullet blender.
 If you have ever tried to blend sticky mixtures like bliss balls or protein balls in a blender, you may know that the smaller blades struggles to blend super thick mixtures.

 However, I found a solution while developing this recipe.
 First, you blend the dry ingredients, like nuts and coconut, until they start to clump together.
-When the mixture clumps together, it’s a sign that the oils from the nuts and coconut have started to release.
 Then you simply tip the mixture into a bowl and stir through your sticky sweetener and other liquid ingredients by hand.

 Healthy mint slice

 The great thing about this mint slice recipe is that it tastes super indulgent but is still pretty healthy.
 Each piece has 229 Calories or 959 kilojoules and only 4.7 grams of sugar.
 Not bad for a dessert.
 You can check out the full nutrition estimate at the end of the recipe below.